dannyjackson/GenomicTimeSeriesReview/README.md

 # DATA & CODE FILE OVERVIEW
-This data repository consist of one supplementary data file, four code scripts, and this README.
+This data repository consist of data files, scripts, and this README.
 Below is a file-by-file overview, including brief descriptions of each file's content and purpose.

 ---